The Fishyscapes Benchmark: Measuring Blind Spots in Semantic Segmentation: Related Work

 \subsection{Uncertainty estimation}

 There is a large body of work that aims at detecting \ac{ood} data or misclassification by defining uncertainty or confidence estimates.

-\PAR{The softmax score}, \ie the classification probability of the predicted class, was shown to be a first baseline~\cite{Hendrycks2016-ua}, although sensitive to adversarial examples~\cite{Goodfellow2014-fk}.
+\PAR{Probabilistic modeling} of a neural network's output is a straightforward approach in uncertainty estimation.
+The softmax score, i.e. the classification probability of the predicted class, was shown to be a first baseline~\cite{Hendrycks2016-ua}, although sensitive to adversarial examples~\cite{Goodfellow2014-fk}.
 Its performance was improved by ODIN~\cite{Liang2017-mj}, which applies noise to the input with the Fast Gradient Sign Method (FGSM)~\cite{Goodfellow2014-fk} and calibrates the score with temperature scaling~\cite{Guo2017-kg}.
+Probabilistic modelling has been extended further in Deep Belief Networks that propagate activation distributions throughout the network~\cite{Frey1999-eo,Loquercio2020-sh}.